barebox/barebox/Documentation/boards/imx/variscite-dt8mcustomboard-imx8mp.rst

 This board is an eval-kit for the Variscite DART-MX8M-PLUS SOM.
 The latter is a SOM based on the i.MX8M Plus processor.
 As seen in official Variscite documents there exist several hardware revisions for this board.
-Currently only revision 3.0 could was tested with Barebox.
+Currently only revision 3.0 was tested with Barebox.

 The Variscite DART-MX8M-PLUS SOM is available in different configurations.
 For a rough overview,